tc39/proposal-defer-import-eval/README.md

 then this solution and cost makes sense.
 However, if we are more interested in splitting the cost of initialization, it makes less sense.

-To use Dynamic import in the case where lazy import would be a more appropriate solution, we come to the following issues:
+To use Dynamic import in the case where lazy-eval import would be a more appropriate solution, we come to the following issues:

 1) It introduces a large refactoring task, including knockon effects in potentially distant code such as `eventuallyCalled` in this example.
 2) It introduces information to the programmer that async work is being done, when the only goal here is to *hint* that modules can be deferred, not change the meaning of the code to be asynchronous rather than synchronous.
+3) It introduces sometimes hard to debug race conditions.

 To elaborate a bit more on point 2, if we consider server side applications, they often are not interested in making a fetch request, they are accessing local resources.
 In the Firefox codebase, [we have dedicated utilities to load files synchronously](https://searchfox.org/mozilla-central/rev/07342ce09126c513540c1c343476e026cfa907bf/js/xpconnect/loader/mozJSComponentLoader.cpp#1184-1298).
 Attempts to use dynamic import on the other hand, [requires us to manually turn the